-During the sophomore year, students are encouraged to take SWK 201 Introduction to Social Work and SWK 215 Cultural Diversity to have an overview of the profession, perspectives and core values.
-Students are encouraged to make an appointment with a social work advisor and faculty member to discuss their interest in the major and to receive information regarding the program.
-Transfer students are also encouraged to meet with a social work advisor and faculty member upon admission to Thomas University.
+During the freshman and sophomore year, students are encouraged to take SWK 201 Introduction to Social Work, SWK 215_Cultural Diversity, and SWK 244 Human Behavior in the Social Environment to have an overview of the profession, perspectives and core values.
+Students are encouraged to make an appointment with their advisor and a Social Work faculty member to discuss their interest in the major and to_receive information regarding the program.
+Transfer students are also encouraged to meet with their advisor_and Social Work faculty members upon admission to Thomas University.

-All students must have a minimum overall grade point average of 2.5 to have their application considered for admission unless they receive special permission from the division chair.
-Admission to the social work major is based on a review of an application generally completed prior to or during the student's participation in SWK 350 Social Work Practice with Individuals: Generalist Practice I. Acceptance into the Division of Social Work is based upon an assessment of the student's capability for achieving academic success, the possession of a personal value base consistent with professional social work values and ethics, the student's interest in and commitment to the profession of social work, and personal characteristics which would enable the student to render effective assistance to those they serve.
+All students must have a minimum overall grade point average of 2.5 to have their application considered for admission unless they receive special permission from the Program Director.
+Admission to the social work major is based on a review of an application completed prior to or during the student's participation in SWK 350 Social_Work Practice with Individuals: Generalist Practice I. Acceptance into the Social Work Program is based upon an assessment of the student's capability for achieving academic success, the possession of a personal value base consistent with professional social work values and ethics, the student's interest in and commitment to the profession of social work, and personal characteristics which would enable the student to render effective assistance to those they serve.